Motivically functorial coniveau spectral sequences; direct summands of cohomology of function fields: Introduction

 $\ab$ is the category of abelian groups.
 For an additive $B$ we will denote by $B^*$ the category $\adfu(B,\ab)$ and by $B_*$ the category $\adfu(B^{op},\ab)$.
 Note that both of these are abelian.
 Besides, Yoneda's lemma gives full embeddings of $B$ into $B_*$ and of $B^{op}$ into $B^*$ (these send $X\in\obj B$ to $X_*=B(-,X)$ and to $X^*=B(X,-)$, respectively).

-For a category $C,\ X,Y\in\obj C$, we say that $X$ is a {\it retract} of $Y$ if $\id_X$ could be factorized through $Y$.
+For a category $C,\ X,Y\in\obj C$, we say that $X$ is a {\it retract} of $Y$ if $\id_X$ can be factorized through $Y$.
 Note that when $C$ is triangulated or abelian then $X$ is a retract of $Y$ if and only if $X$ is its direct summand.
 For any $D\subset C$ the subcategory $D$ is called {\it Karoubi-closed} in $C$ if it contains all retracts of its objects in $C$.
-We will call the smallest Karoubi-closed subcategory of $C$ containing $D$ the {\it Karoubization} of $D$ in $C$; sometimes we will use the same term for the class of objects of the Karoubization of a full subcategory of $C$ (corresponding to some subclass of $\obj C$).
+We will call the smallest Karoubi-closed subcategory of $C$ containing $D$ the {\it Karoubi-closure} of $D$ in $C$; sometimes we will use the same term for the class of objects of the Karoubi-closure of a full subcategory of $C$ (corresponding to some subclass of $\obj C$).

 For a category $C$ we denote by $C^{op}$ its opposite category.

 For an additive $\cu$ an object $X\in \obj\cu$ is called cocompact if $\cu(\prod_{i\in I} Y_i,X)=\bigoplus_{i\in I} \cu(Y_i,X)$ for any set $I$ and any $Y_i\in\obj \cu$ such that the product exists (here we don't need to demand all products to exist, though they actually will exist below).